Diastasis Recti Self-Check

 In medical terms, Diastasis Recti is the separation between the two bellies of the rectus abdominis at the linea alba.
 So, it’s basically your inner ab muscles separating from each other.
 Some women notice it early on, some don’t even realize they’ve been suffering from the condition for years!

 Not many people (including healthcare providers) address the issue or possibility of having diastasis recti.
 Checking yourself is especially useful.
 I have had four children, and I have never heard a doctor mention this term, let alone check to see if I have it.

 This condition occurs in many women during pregnancy and after delivery.
 However, it can also occur in men, women who have never had children before, and even in children.
 The main cause of diastasis recti for men or women who haven’t had children is if they have been obese or if they were training or doing workouts incorrectly.
 The good news is that in most cases, diastasis recti can be fixed without surgery.

 How to Check

 Here is a simple way to perform a diastasis recti self-check:

 *Lie on your back with your knees bent, and feet flat on the floor

 *Place one hand behind your head, and the other hand on your abdomen

 *Slightly lift your head and neck off the floor

-*Press down on abdomen with two fingers as you lift your head.
+*Press down on the abdomen with two fingers as you lift your head.
 Starting an inch or so above the belly button, at the belly button, then an inch or so below the belly button.
 Be sure to keep your head up and not downward while checking.

 Note where your separations are and how large.
 If you have a finger gap of one finger or less, that is quite normal.
-Anything two or more fingers indicates you have diastasis recti.
-Larger splits (four fingers or more) between the abdominal warrants a visit with a doctor or physician.
+Anything with two or more fingers indicates you have diastasis recti.
+Larger splits (four fingers or more) between the abdominal warrant a visit with a doctor or physician.
 The very large splits are not too common.
 Many cases of diastasis repair themselves with the help of the right workouts.

 How to Repair Diastasis Recti